vmware/container-service-extension/docs/README.md

 # a public key is provided to be able to ssh into the VMs
 $ vcd cse cluster create mycluster --network intranet --ssh-key ~/.ssh/id_rsa.pub

-# list the nodes of a cluster
+# list the worker nodes of a cluster
 $ vcd cse node list mycluster

 # create cluster mycluster with one master, three nodes and connected to provided network
 $ vcd cse cluster create mycluster --network intranet --nodes 3 --ssh-key ~/.ssh/id_rsa.pub

-# create a single node cluster, connected to the specified network.
+# create a single worker node cluster, connected to the specified network.
 Nodes can be added later
 $ vcd cse cluster create mycluster --network intranet --nodes 0 --ssh-key ~/.ssh/id_rsa.pub

 # create cluster mycluster with one master, three worker nodes, connected to provided network